Skip to main content

 What about sales and distribution?

 For most startups and growth-phase manufacturers, distributors typically won’t take you on until you have a sales record.
 The exception is, of course, you have a breakout product – like the Hudson H9.
+However, they failed due to lack of planning.
 So start with the above—develop a winning marketing strategy—and in time—and with some sales hustle, you’ll have distributors taking note.
+(Good thing Daniel Defense bought the patent and picked up where they left off, but reviews still remain mixed.)

-In conclusion, by solving a problem that has wide appeal, building a quality and thoroughly tested product, launching at the right time and pricing your product accordingly will help make your marketing more successful.
+In conclusion, by solving a problem that has wide appeal, building a quality and thoroughly tested product, launching at the right time, pricing your product accordingly and counting the cost to achieve your goals will help make your business more successful.
+Talk to a firearms marketing agency to learn more.